1ashutosh1/Number-Guessing-Game/README.md

 # Number-Guessing-Game
-A Simple Number Guessing Game Developed Using JavaScript
+A Simple Number Guessing Game Developed Using Javascript